 Architectural drawing is an act of communication.
 Creating both a vision for what could be and detailing the technical relationships of design and construction, architects use drawings as a way to explore, express and share their ideas.
-From the basic concept of architecture as shelter, there are now countless definitions of what the built environment should provide.
-In turn, those definitions are continuously shaped by drawings.
+At their best, drawings can tell us something new about an architectural structure or space, and even communicate a narrative about its inhabitants and the wider social and cultural context of a place.

 Looking across history, drawings have been used throughout millennia as a way to imagine new realities and rethink the world around us.
 But they have also changed architecture itself.
 When they were completed, the following 10 drawings communicated radically new architectural theories, opening up concepts that would play a key role in the dialogue across the profession for years to come.

-As you consider which of your drawings to submit for the inaugural One Drawing Challenge — an architectural ideas competition with top prizes of $2,500 — be inspired by some of the most influential drawings from the past 250 years:
+As you consider which of your drawings to submit for the inaugural One Drawing Challenge, be inspired by some of the most influential drawings from the past 250 years:

 The Prisons Series by Piranesi, 1750